Abyss-W4tcher/ab4yss-wr4iteups/SPIP 4.1.2 Vulnerabilities/SPIP_4.1.2_AUTH_RCE/SPIP_4.1.2_AUTH_RCE_Abyss_Watcher_12_07_22.md

 <img src="../images/b20123d86d2c1428de66b36d119f808526ff80bc1865475610a1191daaf9d1ae.png" width=250>

-This does not looks good, noting that at this point, I didn't even checked what was the rest of the code.
+This does not look good, noting that at this point, I didn't even checked what was the rest of the code.
 The only observation I could make was that the unserialize function only checked if "_oups" started with a valid base_64 object.

 Does it mean that everything after the b64 is processed without restiction ?